MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

 Step 5:

-Setup Genkit

 - Lets set up the **Genkit Developer UI**.
-From the root of the project directory run the following:
+From the root of the project directory run the following command.
-We are going to exec into the genkit container we created in the **docker-compose-startup.yaml file**.
-The reason we are not using **genkit start** as a startup command for the container is that it has an interactive step at startup that cannot be bypassed.
-So, we will exec into the container and then run the command **genkit start**.

     ```sh
     docker compose -f docker-compose-setup.yaml exec genkit sh
     ```

+- We are going to exec into the genkit container we created in the **docker-compose-startup.yaml file**.
+The reason we are not using **genkit start** as a startup command for the container is that it has an interactive step at startup that cannot be bypassed.
+So, we will exec into the container and then run the command **genkit start**.

 - This should open up a shell inside the container at the location **/app**.